keptn/lifecycle-toolkit/docs-new/docs/getting-started/lifecycle-management.md

    kubectl apply -f https://raw.githubusercontent.com/webhooksite/webhook.site/master/kubernetes/service.yml
    ```

-1. Wait until all pods are running in the `webhook` namespace
+1. Wait until all Pods are running in the `webhook` namespace
    then port-forward and view the webhook sink page:

    ```shell